 Under Activate two-factor authentication on the Your Two-Factor Authentication page, click Enabled to complete the activation.

-Now when you log in to a site on your Premier Managed Platform, after entering your username and password, you will be directed to a page where will you have to enter the six digit code in your two-factor authentication app to complete your login process.
+Now when you log in to a site on your Enterprise Platform, after entering your username and password, you will be directed to a page where will you have to enter the six digit code in your two-factor authentication app to complete your login process.

 Frequently Asked Questions